deoplete-plugins/deoplete-clang/README.md

 | **Default** | `''` |
 | **Example** | `priority` or `alphabetical` |

-libclang completion result sort algorism.
-Available value are `priority` or `alphabetical`.
+The sorting algorithm for libclang completion results.
+Available values are `priority` or `alphabetical`.

-By defalut(`''`), use deoplete.nvim sort algorism.
+By defalut (`''`) use the deoplete.nvim sort algorithm.  `priority` sorts the way libclang determines priority, `alphabetical` sorts by alphabetical order.
-`priority`, Sort by libclang determine priority.
-`alphabetical`, Sort by alphabetical order.

 ### `g:deoplete#sources#clang#clang_complete_database`